lanl/F-ANOVA/README.md

 Class and supporting functions to utilize an object oriented approach to F-ANOVA.
 Class also supports testing for the equality of covariance functions between 2-groups or k-number of groups.

 ## Description
 Functional analyis of variance investigates whether categorical variables affect the mean response.
-OneWay ANOVA investigates how a single categorical variable with different levels affects the mean response.
+OneWay ANOVA investigates how a single categorical variable with k-different levels affects the mean response.
 TwoWay ANOVA investigates how a two categorical variables, denoted Primary and Secondary Factors, each with different levels affects the mean response.

 Run `help functionalANOVA` in MATLAB for full documentation